Reliable Fine-Grained Evaluation of Natural Language Math Proofs: : Expert-Rated Math Proof Solutions

-Our analysis reveals several key findings about state-of-the-art reasoning models: \begin{itemize}[leftmargin=16pt,topsep=0pt,itemsep=1pt] \item Current models remain far from achieving high scores: even the strongest models obtain scores of $6$ or higher on fewer than 30\% of problems, as shown in \autoref{fig:dataset_information}d. \item OpenAI-o3 performs best overall, with a mean score of 2.87, and is closely followed by Gemini-2.5-Pro, according to \autoref{fig:dataset_information}c. \item Performance varies considerably across competitions (\autoref{fig:dataset_information}e,f): all models perform best on \textsc{Putnam}, where the mean score is~3.11, but struggle on \textsc{TST}, where the mean drops to 1.28. \end{itemize}
+Our analysis reveals several key findings about state-of-the-art reasoning models: \begin{itemize}[leftmargin=16pt,topsep=0pt,itemsep=1pt] \item As shown in \autoref{fig:stacked}, current models remain far from reliable; even the strongest models achieve scores of $6$ or higher on fewer than 30\% of problems.
+OpenAI o3 demonstrates the strongest overall performance with the highest mean scores in 5/6 competitions (\autoref{fig:heat}). \item Performance varies considerably across problem sources (\autoref{fig:diff},~\autoref{fig:heat}).
+Models perform best on \textsc{Putnam} (mean 3.09) but struggle markedly on \textsc{TST} (mean 1.26). \item Comparison of performance on problems released before versus after the knowledge cutoff (\autoref{fig:contamination}) reveals a consistent drop in scores on newer problems, suggesting potential contamination in the training data or a generalization gap on novel problems. \end{itemize}